uviclibraries/genai-notebooklm/5-nblm-presentations.md

   -  Return to the NotebookLM home page with the 3 articles by first clicking the **black circular NotebookLM logo** in the top left of the web application.
   <img src="images/5-notebook-button.png" style="float:right;width:300px;padding:10px;" alt="NotebookLM button">
   -  Next, click on the **The Digital Badge Ecosystem in Libraries** notebook to get into the notebook we'll be using for this activity.
 2. **If you haven't completed the first activity**, No worries!
-Please complete the first two steps of this workshop's starter activity:
+Please complete the following first two steps of this workshop's starter activity before returning here to continue on to learn how to use NotebookLM to assist you in creating a presentation:
   - [Logon to NotebookLM](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"}
   - [Create a Notebook & Add Documents to It](1-nblm-notebook.html#create-a-notebook--add-documents-to-it){:target="_blank"}
   - When you're done, return here and continue on with this activity.